kyriacos/go-raycaster/README.md

 - [x] Remove extra global VARS
 - [ ] Determine texture size dynamically or set as a constant
 - [ ] Add textures for floor and ceiling
+- [ ] Add .At method on Gamemap to simplify it rather than going through the Level
 - [x] Clean up FPS calculation code
 - [x] Don't use the global gameMap variable in Ray.cast
 - [x] Use static sdl.Renderer instead of passing it everywhere.
 Create Game struct to hold all the statics
 - [x] Optimize the code.
 Figure out a way to make it run faster.
 It's very slow...
+- [ ] The raycasting algorithm can be improved and simplified.